c2mon/c2mon/docs/docs/user-guide/server/database.md

 ---
 layout:   post
 title:    Database
-Summary:  How to configure an external relational database for C2MON.
+summary:  How to configure an external relational database for C2MON.
 ---

 By default C2MON start with an embedded HSQL database for prototyping and development purposes.